Times have changed since I wrote this post 5 years ago.

 Are they ready?

 But the really hard part is, are we?

-Now they come so fast… phones, social media, dating, driving, jobs.
+Now those milestones come so fast… phones, social media, dating, driving, jobs.

-We not only wonder about how ready they are, how ready we are, but also they all come with sometimes life-altering consequences.
+We not only wonder about how ready our tweens and teenagers are, we wonder how ready we are but also how

 Something gained.
 Something lost.

 But my daughter is only in the 5th grade.